 4. Diversify your exposure to the stock market

 Even within the portion of your portfolio that is invested in the stock market, be sure that it is diversified in itself.
 Some people have favourite regions or sectors and over-reliance on them can be a set-up for big losses if things go wrong.

 Either diversify yourself by picking different equity funds to spread your money across or choose equity funds that are themselves diversified.

 By investing a regular amount each month you take away a lot of risk – it is the opposite of trying to “time the market”.
 In times of stock market falls the amount you invest will be picking up more units, the cheaper that shares get – and fewer units when they are expensive.
 This means you will ride out much of any market volatility.

-Kondi Nkosi is the South Africa Country Head at global asset manager at Schroders
+Kondi Nkosi, South Africa Country Head at global asset manager, Schroders